 Are Opossums Dangerous to Cats or Dogs?

 If you’re considering your furry friends’ safety, know that opossums do not prey on cats, dogs or other larger mammals.
-Although opossum attacks are unlikely, they may lash out if cornered or competing for food.
+Although opossum attacks on pets are unlikely, they may lash out if cornered or competing for food.
 More commonly, opossums play dead or emit a horrible stench if frightened.

 Learn More About Customized Opossum Removal Solutions From Urban Jungle Wildlife